 If you have no one in the neighborhoods and do this on your own, contact a realtor agency.
-Many companies are built initially to help you move, and they will inform you of everything you may want to know about the neighborhood you are considering.
+Many companies, including long-distance moving companies, are built initially to help you move, and they will inform you of everything you may want to know about the neighborhood you are considering.
 Make use of the available resources to make things much easier.

 #6 What is The Cost of Living in Those Places?

 The cost of living in one state is different from that of another state, so always remember this fact.
 Be sure to find out more about this.
 Look into locals and the cost of groceries, property expenses, average rent/mortgages, and taxes.

 Having more knowledge before you get there will get you more prepared for life there.
 And this will also give you more negotiating power when you are figuring out what to ask for your salary.